Natural pacemaker: Generation of action potentials

-There are 3 main stages in the generation of an action potential in a pacemaker cell.
+There are three main stages in the generation of an action potential in a pacemaker cell.
 Since the stages are analogous to contraction of cardiac muscle cells, they have the same naming system.
-This can lead to some confusion.
-There is no phase 1 or 2, just phases 0, 3, and 4.
+This can lead to some confusion as phases one and two are absent, leaving only phases zero, three, and four.

-Phase 4 - Pacemaker potential
+Phase 4Pacemaker potential

-The key to the rhythmic firing of pacemaker cells is that, unlike other neurons in the body, these cells will slowly depolarize by themselves and do not need any outside innervation from the autonomic nervous system to fire action potentials.
+The key to the rhythmic firing of pacemaker cells is that, unlike neurons, these cardiomyocytes will slowly depolarize by themselves and do not need any outside innervation from the autonomic nervous system to fire action potentials.